Fall armyworm invades crops across Asia, smallholders worst hit

 The pest, which has been known for almost 200 years in the Americas, was first reported in Africa in 2016 and has since spread across the entire continent, according to FAO.

-In July 2018, fall armyworm - which can fly up to 100 km in one night - was spotted in Karnataka, and by the end of February 2019 it was reported in 10 of India’s 29 states.
+In July 2018, fall armyworm - which can fly up to 100 km in one night - was spotted in the southern Indian state of Karnataka, and by the end of February 2019 it was reported in 10 of India’s 29 states.

 The armyworm has been detected in more than 50 of Thailand’s 76 provinces, and is concentrated in six western provinces with large maize areas.
 It has a preference for corn, but can attack 80 crops, including rice and sugarcane.